top of page

 The Cherry Picked Bible

 If you type in "Buddhism" to the Bible Brain search bar, you probably won't find many results.
 Having done it just now, I received 6 total results, all of which mention it as a side note, never an attempted criticism.
 In fact, this paragraph, as of 14/16/2021, is the longest paragraph on Bible Brain concerning Buddhism.
 There is a reason for this: I couldn't fit my knowledge of Buddhism into a single leaflet.
 I know next to nothing about Buddhism, and so I don't want to make myself look like a dunce by criticising it.
-That may change in the future, but until I have done a significant amount of research into Buddhism, or have added an author to the team who has, you won't see significant mention of it on Bible Brain.
+That may change in the future, but until I have done a significant amount of research into Buddhism, or have recruited an author to the team who has, you won't see significant mention of it on Bible Brain.

 Atheists aren't very good at treating Christianity in the same way.
 The meme in the top left corner of the header image is an excellent example.
 While it accuses Christians of cherry picking the Bible, it of course cherry picks some of the most cherry picked verses (scratch that: It doesn't even cite the verses), before making the claim that Jesus never said anything against homosexuality.